 The starting point for my work is usually my own photographs of places I have travelled to, sometimes incorporating found images and referencing the work of other artists and film-makers.
-During the making process these references become partially buried under successive layers of paint, sometimes re-emerging in an altered state, sometimes leaving only a trace of their original form: My intention is to capture a sense of the places I am painting and without being over-literal, to evoke visually the texture of a memory.
+During the making process these references can become partially buried under successive layers of paint, sometimes re-emerging in an altered state, sometimes leaving only a trace of their original form, and sometimes a more literal interpretation presents itself.
+My intention is to capture a sense of the places I am painting and to evoke visually the texture of a memory.

 The ancient Himalayan Kingdom of Upper Mustang, western Nepal is a starkly beautiful, dusty land of wind-eroded cliffs in earthy shades of rust, ochre and slate.
 Sparse clusters of crumbling mud houses and Buddhist Temples, in the same hues, appear to emerge from and melt back into the earth.

-It is the multi-sensory memories of walking in these remote landscapes that have inspired these paintings.
+It is the multi-sensory memories and pleasures of walking, cycling, sailing and living in these varied landscapes that have inspired these paintings.

-The works in the 'Drowned World' series are either painted in response to reported images of natural disasters (for example, Hurricane Irene and 'Tohoku', the Japanese Tsunami of 2011), or fabrications and elaborations around my own photographs of places I have visited (NYC series, Waters of Leith') In addition, my rediscovery of some old photographs taken during a site visit to Battersea Power Station in its pre-development days of dereliction, has prompted an ongoing series of paintings.
+The works in the 'Drowned World' series are either painted in response to reported images of natural disasters (for example, Hurricane Irene and 'Tohoku', the Japanese Tsunami of 2011), or fabrications and elaborations around my own photographs of places I have visited (NYC series, Waters of Leith') In addition, my rediscovery of some old photographs taken during a site visit to Battersea Power Station in its pre-development days of dereliction and reclaimation by nature, prompted a series of paintings.

 My earlier paintings, ‘Italian Neo-Frescoes’, are an amalgamation of the stylised, naîve landscapes glimpsed as a backdrop to the iconic religious figures in frescoes and paintings of the Italian Renaissance; and my own photographs taken while walking in Umbria.